HolismHolding/Infra/README.md

    - CI/CD setup
    - Stating machines setup
    - Production machines setup
- - Same coding styles and guidelines, enforced acrosss your companies
+ - Same coding styles and guidelines, enforced across your companies
+ - A **lean** infrastructure for almost every tech stack you use
  - ...